TRANSLATE -- A Monte Carlo Simulation of Electron Transport in Liquid Argon: Electron-Argon Cross Sections

 \subsection{Elastic and Momentum-Transfer Scattering}

 The dominant interaction mode at lower energies is associated with elastic scattering of electrons on argon.
 The treatment of this interaction process in the simulation differs in gas and liquid, and both are described here.
 The cross section for elastic scatters in gas is taken from tabulated values from the \texttt{LxCat} database~\cite{bib:lxcat}.
 The strong suppression of the cross section in the region between 0.1 and 1 eV of electron energy is known as the Ramsauer-Townsend effect.
+Modeling of the cross section in liquid is complicated by the dense medium of the liquid.
+The electron's mean free path in liquid argon is comparable to the de Broglie wavelength of electrons of sub-eV scale energy, leading to non-trivial quantum interference effects which cause such electrons to interact with correlated argon nuclei.
+Cohen and Lekner formulated a model which accounts for the complexity of scattering in a dense medium with correlated pairs of atoms~\cite{bib:CL}.
+This theory predicts different rates of energy and momentum transfer to electrons and provides distinct mean free paths for momentum and energy transfer, but does not present a microscopic description of the electron's transport.
+Wojcik and Tachyia first adapted the Cohen-Lekner theory (incorporating developments by Atrazhev and Iakubov~\cite{bib:AI}) into a proper time-domain simulation by separating the elastic scattering interaction into two components associated with energy and momentum transfer, respectively.
+This work, documented in ~\cite{bib:WT} serves as the basis for this component of the \texttt{TRANSLATE} simulation.
 Cross section for liquid are treated as described in Ref.~\cite{bib:WT}.
-The Cohen-Lekner model serves as the basis theoretical calculation for the input cross-section in liquid.
-The elastic cross-section is separated in two components, energy-transfer ($\sigma_E$, blue in Fig.~\ref{fig:xsec1D}) and momentum-transfer ($\sigma_p$, orange in Fig.~\ref{fig:xsec1D}).
+Following this work, the elastic cross section in \texttt{TRANSLATE} is separated in two components: energy-transfer ($\sigma_E$, blue in Fig.~\ref{fig:xsec1D}) and momentum-transfer ($\sigma_p$, orange in Fig.~\ref{fig:xsec1D}).
 For elastic energy transfer collisions, energy transfer is computed classically assuming scattering off of an argon atom vith velocity sampled from its Boltzmann distribution.
 These collisions modify the electron's total velocity, but not its direction.
 As discussed in Ref.~\cite{bib:WT}, taking from the model developed by Atrazhev and Iakubov~\cite{bib:AI}, these collisions can be considered as scattering of electrons on ``interatomic vibrations (phonons)''.
-The momentum scattering cross-section is modeled as elastic collisions which lead to an isotropic deflection of the outgoing electron.
+The momentum scattering cross section is modeled as elastic collisions which lead to an isotropic deflection of the outgoing electron.
 The values of $\sigma_E$ and $\sigma_p$ are taken from~\cite{bib:AI}, as described in Ref.~\cite{bib:WT}.
-At higher electron energies, where the wavelength of the electron becomes smaller than inter-atomic distances, the cross-section for liquid becomes equal to that in gas.
+At higher electron energies, where the wavelength of the electron becomes smaller than inter-atomic distances, the cross section for liquid becomes equal to that in gas.